Guide to contractual and statutory periodic tenancies

 In England, the only difference between the two rules is around the length of the notice in certain circumstances.
 The notice will be the same otherwise.

-For statutory periodic tenancies, the section 21 notice period will always be simply two months or more if the landlord wishes.
+For statutory periodic tenancies, the section 21 notice period will usually be simply two months or more if the landlord wishes.
+Currently longer notice periods are in place due to the coronavirus legislation however.

 For contractual periodic tenancies, it is normally the same.
 However, if a landlord is taking rent quarterly or 6 monthly then the notice period must be either three months or six months long.
 The NRLA recommends landlords take payments monthly, weekly, or fortnightly to avoid this issue.